tzyganu/Magento2SampleModule/README.md

 Magento 2.0 Sample Module
 ====================

+YEAH...this doesn't work on alpha93 or later.
+Wait for an update.

 <img src="http://i.imgur.com/Ma6v2gs.jpg" alt="Magento 2 Sample Module" />

 The purpose of this repository is to hold a sample CRUD module for Magento 2.0.